 You should also check that the website you are going to access to your account information or perform transaction is a secured website.
 The URL will begin with https://.

 If the URL begins with https://, the secure lock icon, that is a small padlock, will appear on the lower right-hand corner of the status bar of the browser.
 This padlock means that data is transmitted to and from this site with encryption.
 Double-click on the padlock icon to see the details of the security certificate.
 The certificate shows the owner of the website.
 Check that the details and validity are correct.
 Be sure that the URL on the certificate matches the URL of the webpage that you are visiting.

 FWD works with well known certification authorities such as Verisign, Global Sign and Thawte.

 If you have any doubts about a website, you should contact FWD as soon as possible to verify it.

 Take care of your personal information

 Your account / customer number, policy number, PIN, memorable date and customer identification number are the keys to your account.
 Never write them down, give them to anyone else or include them in an email.
 Remember that protecting your Customer Number, PIN and security details is your responsibility.

 Select a secure password

 Keep your online section secure

-For enquiries, or reporting on suspected phishing cases relating to FWD, please call our Customer Service Hotline on:
+For enquiries or to report suspected phishing cases relating to FWD, please contact us at firstname.lastname@example.org.